 When Do Emotional Support Animal Letters Expire?

 Tightened rules and regulations regarding ESAs are aimed at making it harder for people to misrepresent their pets as ESAs with fake ESA letters.
 There is no such thing as an ESA “certificate”.
 The same goes for ESA “registration”!
-If you’re ever unsure, there is a checklist of information that has to be on a valid ESA letter.
-One item on that list is the date the letter was issued.
-Any promise of an ESA letter that will never expire should sound the alarm!

 The Difference Between a Pet and an ESA